SingMOS-Pro: An Comprehensive Benchmark for Singing Quality Assessment: Dataset Construction

-\textbf{Evaluation Design:} All MOS tests are conducted online.
-After completing pre-annotation training, 78 annotators perform evaluations in quiet environments.
-The audio samples are distributed across five batches, with each clip annotated by at least five annotators.
+\textbf{Evaluation Design:} All MOS tests are conducted online. ensure data quality, all annotators are required to complete a pre-annotation training lecture.
+Evaluations are performed in quiet environments, and the audio samples are annotated in five discrete batches over time.
+Each audio clip receives at least five independent annotations.
 The first and forth batch collect only overall MOS, while the second, third and fifth batches include three dimensions: overall, lyrics, and melody scores.
 The fourth and fifth batches are annotated for other projects~\cite{zhao2025svsaug, yu2024visinger2+}.
 All scores are collected on a 5-point Likert scale.
-Notably, the preview version SingMOS consists entirely of samples from the first batch.
+Notably, the preview version SingMOS~\cite{tang2024singmos} consists entirely of samples from the first batch.

 \textbf{Quality Control:} Although human judgment is regarded as the gold standard for audio evaluation, issues such as distraction and fatigue may introduce mistakes.
 To mitigate this, each batch contained trap clips (noise or silence) and carefully selected golden clips.
 If an annotator assigned high scores to trap clips or low scores to golden clips, the entire batch will be re-annotated.